 So, running at tickover, Light 1 flashes slowly in green; blip the throttle and it flips up to three green lights then down to one or two green lights.

 Press the Mode button once and you should get three green lights flashing quickly (‘3 cruise’ Stage 1 setting).
 It means the green mode is live and ready to be modified with the + or – buttons to either side.
 But as Dobeck admit, the sensitive Mode button can jump to the next ‘orangey-red’ yellow phase.
 No worries, either scroll through the other 5 modes by pressing Mode until it comes back round to 3 greens flashing.
 Or do nothing for a few seconds and mode change will deactivate and revert to whatever the settings were.

 Press Mode again and the same setting change for yellow (orangey-red) mode.
 And then Mode again for the big drop from wide open red (which I rarely use) from 6 to 2.5.
-As mentioned Dobeck recommended not changing the three switch points so that was it.
+As mentioned, Dobeck recommended not changing the three rpm switch points so that was it.
 Once understood it took less than a minute.
-After cleaning out the dusty air box and greasing the inner surfaces (below left) to catch dust before it got to the element, I taped up the six 1-inch holes on the air box side lid and went for a run.
+After cleaning out the dusty air box and greasing the inner surfaces to catch dust before it got to the element (below left), I taped up the six 1-inch holes on the air box side lid and went for a run.

 The Dobeck man did say running stock with his suggested settings would improve torque and that was my impression (or it’s what I want).
 The next few mpgs will tell; I’m expecting it to stay at around 60USmpg (73UK) or above – just what you’d expect from an efi 250.
 To optimise everything I may even nip over to Reno and buy a new air filter element (but then grind off the restricting spark screen, as most users do).

 When efi came on the moto scene some complained that meddling with the fuelling was no longer possible.
 Clever techy types soon came up with aftermarket software to do just that, but the foolproof, self-contained, adjust-on-the-fly EJK black box has got to be the best tuning solution so far.
 Off course it cannot alter timing to deal with very low octane fuel in the AMZ, but the CRF-L runs a low-compression engine that needs only 86 RON or more.
 That leaves ECU-generated error codes disabling the bike, but again the Honda seems simple in this respect.
-Certainly swapping pipes didn’t cause the ECU to flip out and anyway it seems lately that vehicle manufacturers have learned their lesson and ‘limp home’ modes (where present) are only implemented as a last resort.
+Certainly swapping pipes didn’t cause the ECU to flip out and anyway, it seems lately that vehicle manufacturers have learned their lesson and ‘limp home’ modes (where present) are only implemented as a last resort.

 Finally you ask, is the EJK as it is set up now substantially better than the stock bike?
 Is it worth spending $225 without taking the full Stage 1 route which includes modifications less suited to overland travel?
 I guess I’d have to ride a stock CRF alongside my current bike to find out but I suspect there’s something in it – perhaps 10% more power with fuel economy barely altered, compensating for the stock super-lean fuelling.
 If an EJK hadn’t come ready-fitted to my bike I’m not sure I’d have bothered; if I wanted more power I would have bought a bigger bike.
 But as it is now I’m pleased it’s there and is so easy to retune further down the road.
-It seems to run about the same as the press bike I tried in February, but as I say I suspect that bike was tuned a little above standard and possibly as result returned fuel consumption a good 20% below what I’d expected.
+It seems to run about the same as the press bike I tried in February, but as said, I suspect that bike was tuned a little above standard and possibly as result returned fuel consumption a good 20% below what I’d expected.

-Next day I took dirt tracks over to Reno, highways out to Virginia City and back on the freeway (no luggage or screen): 69US/83UK. ;-).
-I promise not to go on about mpg any more…
+Next day I follow dirt tracks over to Reno, highways out to Virginia City and back on the freeway (no luggage or screen: 69US/83UK ;-).